eisenzopf/qsip_specification/qsip_v1.0.md

 ## 17. Federation

-QSIP supports federation between different QSIP servers, allowing users on different servers to communicate seamlessly.
+QSRP supports federation between different QSRP servers, allowing users on different servers to communicate seamlessly.
 Federation uses the FEDERATION message type and follows specific procedures for cross-server communication.

 ### 17.1.
 Server Discovery

 When a user attempts to communicate with a user on a different server (identified by a user_id containing a domain component, e.g., "alice@server1.example.com"), the originating server MUST:

 * Extract the domain from the user_id
-* Perform DNS lookups for QSIP service records (SRV records for _qsip._udp)
+* Perform DNS lookups for QSRP service records (SRV records for _QSRP._udp)
 * Establish a server-to-server QUIC connection if not already established
 * Authenticate the remote server using TLS certificates